ZhiguoLong/todo.txt-cli-revive-note/README.md

 # Extension of revive and note add-ons for todo.txt
 This is an extension of the add-ons [revive](https://github.com/duncanje/todo.txt-revive) and [note](https://github.com/mgarrido/todo.txt-cli/tree/note/todo.actions.d) for [todo.txt-cli](https://github.com/ginatrapani/todo.txt-cli).

-This extension allows one to easily re-add a completed task back to the todo.txt list, and it will restore the note (if any) associated to the task. **Also, it will remove the restored todo from the completed todos list.**
+This extension allows one to easily re-add a completed task back to the todo.txt list, and it will restore the note (if any) associated to the task. **It will also remove the restored todo from the completed todos list.**

 ## Install
+**Requires python.**

 **Be aware that this add-on overrides the `archive`, `del` and `rm` commands.** If you already have overridden some of them, you'll need to do some tweaking to combine both versions.

 Copy the `archive`, `del`, `rm`, `note`, `restorenote.py`, and `revive` files in this directory to your add-ons folder.
 The `revive` file provided here revises the original [revive](https://github.com/duncanje/todo.txt-revive).
 It adds the functionality to also restore note when restoring todo.